sallamarieini/ohtu-project-RNames/workflow.md

 * Check out the task you want to start working on from the sprint backlog and change the status to *in progress*.
 * Remember to keep your fork up to date with the original repo!
 See [this](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) for instructions.
 * Code the task.
-MORE DETAIL COMING LATER
+Create a new branch for the feature/task: `git checkout -b your-branch-name`.

 ### When starting your first task